Meet The Governors

 Together with my husband, I work in property renovation and rental and find the skills needed for that transfer well into governing a school.
 In my spare time I volunteer with the RSPCA, overseeing the fostering and adoption of animals.

-Nick Powell – Vice Chair of Governors (Co-opted Governor)
+Jayne Adams – Vice Chair (Co-opted Governor)

 I was appointed Governor in January 2022.
 I am recently retired having spent 36 years in the Legal Industry.
 Initially working as a Solicitor in both London and New York, I then repositioned my career into Legal Technology focussing on the implementation of Global IT projects.